Natural Language Processing

 My projects in NLP and text mining are currently focused on:

 - Multi-document summarization of research papers.
-Current work is focused on graphical visualization of social science research abstracts using a graph database
+Current work is focused on information extraction of research results from COVID-19 related papers to automatically update a systematic review

 - Writing analytics–linguistic and content analysis of academic papers to develop automatic analysis tools to support academic writing and analysis of academic texts.
 See the page on Academic Writing for more details.